nicedeck

 Games Compatibility with Proton

-Proton is always evolving, but the are a few caveat when compared to Windows native OS.
+Proton is always evolving, but there are a few caveats when compared to a native Windows OS.
 Here is a simple example:

-Some games may need specific tweaks or won’t will work at all.
-To know the additional options for more tweaks, you can see the provided documentation on the Proton repository and check the community experience at ProtonDB.
+Some games may need specific tweaks or may not work at all.
+For additional tweaks, you can see the provided documentation in the Proton repository and check the community experience at ProtonDB.

 IMPORTANT: Proton on Steam Flatpak

 1 - Steam / Proton will see only the content that is inside your $HOME/Games folder.
-This is very important to understand, otherwise you will be lost in a big hole - always put the Windows games and applications inside that folder.
+This is very important to understand, otherwise you will be lost - always put your Windows games and applications inside that folder.

 # Specific folder